wp-plugins/server-up/readme.txt

 In the future, i plan to add a automatic refresh on widget, with ajax.

 == Changelog ==
+= 1.1 =
+* Changing HTML code for widget render and shortcode render.
+* Changing widget registering implementation to the WordPress v2.8 implementation.

 = 1.0 =
 * First inoffcial Release